igorkasyanchuk/omg_image/README.md

 ## Inspirations

-I noticed that articles without previews on dev.to site when you sending a link in skype or sharing in FB have nice preview, so I've implemented similar :)
+I've noticed that in a past that articles on dev.to site  without images when you sending a link in skype or sharing in FB have have nice preview, so I've implemented similar solution :)

 ## License